garbados/couchdb/share/doc/src/api-basics.rst

 HTTP Status Codes
 =================

-With the interface to CouchDB working through HTTP, error codes and statuses are reported using a combination of the HTTP status code number, and corresponding data in the body of the response data.
+With the interface to Cloudant working through HTTP, error codes and statuses are reported using a combination of the HTTP status code number, and corresponding data in the body of the response data.

-A list of the error codes returned by CouchDB, and generic descriptions of the related errors are provided below.
+A list of the error codes returned by Cloudant, and generic descriptions of the related errors are provided below.
 The meaning of different status codes for specific request types are provided in the corresponding API call reference.